 The places where we choose to get married reflect our values, interests, and personalities.
 And for people who love the rich character of historic places, what better place to declare one’s timeless love than at a beautiful old site that has stood the test of time itself?

-Here we share seven National Trust Historic Sites that play host to a wide array of weddings, celebrations, and other events.
+Here we share nine National Trust Historic Sites that play host to a wide array of weddings, celebrations, and other events.
 Whether you’re planning your own wedding or just love love, you’ll want to soak up the photos and anecdotes below, as they represent wonderful moments at wonderful places.

 President Lincoln’s Cottage at the Soldiers’ Home offers a unique and historic setting for weddings.
 The cottage, built in the Gothic Revival style in 1842; the Robert H. Smith Visitor Education Center, a 1905 Beaux Arts style building; and the bucolic grounds offer a variety of options for indoor and outdoor entertaining.
 Proceeds from private events help keep President Lincoln’s Cottage a home for brave ideas by supporting groundbreaking exhibits, inspirational school programs, and ongoing preservation efforts.
 President Lincoln’s Cottage is a proud recipient of many awards, including Best Wedding Vendor by Washingtonian magazine, Wedding Wire’s Editor’s Pick, and Wedding Wire’s Couples’ Choice Award.
 The venue was also selected as a Washington D.C.
 Best Venue by Pridezillas.